 - Allegations of sexual harassment, sexual assault, dating violence, domestic violence, and stalking will be referred to the Office of Civil Rights Compliance, and the Title IX or Discrimination and Harassment Policy will be used to respond and resolve Civil Rights.

 - In instances where a student has been convicted of a felony through the criminal process or the College believes they have enough information that would make it more likely than not a violation of the Student Code of Conduct has occurred the College may file a report against the responding party without the cooperation of the reporting party.

 Upon notice of a report alleging prohibited conduct, the Student Conduct Officer or designee will conduct a preliminary review of the facts of the case to determine whether sufficient evidence exists to warrant moving forward in the conduct process.
-Alleged violations of College policy where neither suspension nor expulsion are a possibility are normally resolved through an Informal Student Conduct Meeting (see Section E.3.)
+Alleged violations of College policy where neither suspension nor expulsion are a possibility are normally resolved through an informal Educational Conference.

-Allegations which could result in suspension where a one-on-one meeting between the Director of Conduct and Community Standards or the Dean of Student Affairs, Wellness and Judicial Affairs would be the most effective way to establish the facts of the case are typically addressed in a Formal Student Conduct Meeting (see Section E.4.)
+Allegations which could result in suspension where a one-on-one meeting between the Manager of Student Conduct and Community Standards would be the most effective way to establish the facts of the case are typically addressed in a Formal Student Conduct Meeting.

-In cases where student health or safety is believed to be significantly jeopardized the Dean of Student Affairs, or designee may issue an Emergency Removal (see Section E.5.)
+In cases where student health or safety is believed to be significantly jeopardized the Dean of Student Success and Campus Operations or designee may issue an Interim Suspension.

-Allegations which could result in suspension or expulsion that are complex, sensitive, require a number of witnesses, or that involve an alleged victim will be referred directly to a Student Conduct Board Hearing or designated college conduct officer. (see Section E.6.)
+Allegations which could result in suspension or expulsion that are complex, sensitive, require a number of witnesses, or that involve an alleged victim will be referred directly to a Student Code of Conduct Hearing or designated college conduct officer.

 - The respondent takes responsibility for violating the policy and accepts a sanction and end to the conduct process; or